Paul Ryczek

-Paul Andrew Ryczek (born June 25, 1952) is a former was an American football center who played professionally in the National Football League (NFL) for the Atlanta Falcons, the New Orleans Saints, and the Philadelphia Eagles.
+Paul Andrew Ryczek (born June 25, 1952) is an American former professional football center who played in the National Football League (NFL) for the Atlanta Falcons, New Orleans Saints, and Philadelphia Eagles.
 He played college football at the University of Virginia.
 Ryczek's brother, Dan, also played for the University of Virginia and in the NFL.

 After his NFL career, Ryczek founded a construction company called Metaschematics.
 Ryczek is son of Stanley J. Ryczek (1921–1986) and Helen Gorman Ryczek (1928–2004).
 He and his wife, Carol, have three children: Zachary, Matthew and Elizabeth, who are all graduates of the University of Georgia.